viviemXD/webrtc-screen-share/README.md

 webrtc-screen-share
 ===================

-Test page for screen capture feature, using WebRTC/JSEP and node.js web socket for transport.
+Test page for screen capture feature, using WebRTC and node.js web socket for transport.
 A very quick way for you to see how screen capture using webrtc works.
 This demo supports both Chrome and Firefox.

 - Uses node.js and websocket
 - Only works using Google Chrome, Firefox.